A yummy do-it-yourself dog food recipe for French Bulldogs

 2. While that’s boiling, shred/chop the veggies.

-3. Cook ground turkey with olive oil and drain excess juices.
+3. Cook ground beef with olive oil.
+Drain excess juices and rinse.

 4. Mix everything together!
 No need to cook the veggies.
-The cooked turkey and whole grain will warm them up a bit.
+The cooked meat and whole grain will warm them up a bit.

-Store in tupperware or ziplock bags and freeze!
-Makes enough for around 2 weeks of meals (Fira weighs 14 lbs and Weston weighs 22 pounds).
+Store in containers or Ziplock bags and freeze.
+Makes enough for around one week of meals for 2 dogs (Fira weighs 14 lbs and Weston weighs 24 pounds).

-Disclaimer: use your own judgement and of course, speak to your veterinarian if you have questions/concerns.
+Disclaimer: use your own judgment and speak to your veterinarian if you have questions/concerns.